jtietema/Fizzy/README.txt

 License
 -------
+Doctrine and TinyMCE are LGPL Licensed.
+You can find a copy of this license in LICENSE-LGPL.txt.

-The files in this archive are released under the new BSD license.
+Zend Framework, SabreDAV and Fizzy itself are released under the new BSD license.
-You can find a copy of this license in LICENSE.txt.
+You can find a copy of this license in LICENSE-BSD.txt.